 CIC: (see BTAA)

-COGS: Campaign to Organize Graduate Students – COGS is the University of Iowa union for graduate assistants, which governs salary conditions of employment.
+COGS: Campaign to Organize Students – COGS is the University of Iowa union for graduate assistants, which governs salary conditions of employment.

 Certificates: Certificates are offered on a disciplinary or interdisciplinary topic that complements other degree work or provides specialized training not available as part of one program.